philips-labs/spiffe-vault/example/README.md

 ### Deploy spiffe-vault workload

+Within kubernetes our Spire Helm chart also deploys the [spire-k8s-workload-registrar][spire-k8s-workload-registrar].
+This Spire component takes care of registering workloads/pods with the Spire server.
+Once a workload is registered with the Spire Server it will be given a SPIFFE ID.

 ```bash
 helm -n my-app install my-app ../charts/spiffe-vault --create-namespace -f k8s/spiffe-vault.yaml
 ```

 ### play with spiffe-vault

+Using our `spiffe-vault` workload, which at this stage has a SPIFFE ID, we can now authenticate to Hashicorp Vault.
+Hashicorp Vault was configured to allow authentication via a JWT token with a given subject matching the SPIFFE ID.

+The flow below will perform the following steps.

+1. Open a Shell to the `spiffe-vault` container in kubernetes.
+2. Configure the VAULT_ADDR to point to our Vault deployment.
+3. Use the `spiffe-vault` cli-tool to perform the authentication to Vault using a Spire JWT and then export the VAULT_TOKEN in our current shell.
+4. Interact with the Vault using the Vault cli.

 ```bash
 $ kubectl exec -n my-app -i -t \